 - HoganLax rules as above with below exceptions:

-- No hitting hard enough to knock players to ground.
+- No "take out" body checks.
 Body contact is allowed.

 - Longest pole is 60” in length.
 No more than 4 sticks between 44”-60.”